googleapis/gapic-showcase/README.md

 > GAPIC (Generated API Client) Showcase: an API to test your gRPC clients.

-The GAPIC Showcase API is a representative example of the API client configurations of Google APIs.
-GAPIC Showcase provides a tool that allows a user to spin up a server that accepts gRPC requests.
-This tool also exposes an interface to make requests to the server but requests from your own gRPC clients are accepted.
+GAPIC Showcase is an API to allow you to test a gRPC server and client.
+It is a simple showcase of an API that follows the [Cloud APIs design guide](https://cloud.google.com/apis/design/).
+This project provides a server and client implementation of the API that can be ran locally.

 ## Installation
 The GAPIC Showcase CLI can be installed using three different mechanisms: